cran-task-views/Survival/Survival.md

     parameter estimation in the AFT model is proposed in the `r pkg("imputeYn")` package.
 The
     `r pkg("AdapEnetClass")` package implements elastic net
     regularisation for the AFT model.
+The `r pkg("aftgee")` package implements recently developed inference procedures for the AFT models with both the rank-based approach and the least squares approach.
 -   ***Additive Models:*** Both `r pkg("survival")` and `r pkg("timereg")` fit the additive hazards model of Aalen in functions `aareg` and `aalen`, respectively.